-Prerequisite: Grade of C or better in CHEM 1062 or equivalent.
+Prerequisite: CHEM 1062 or equivalent.

-The first semester of a two semester organic chemistry sequence for students majoring in chemistry, chemical engineering, or biology, or studying for careers in the health sciences such as pharmacy, medicine, veterinary, and chiropractic.
-Topics include structure and bonding, acids and bases, alkanes and cycloalkanes, reaction energetics, stereochemistry, nucleophilic substitution and elimination, alkenes, alkynes, NMR and IR spectroscopy, alcohols, and introduction to multistep synthesis.
-Four lecture hours and one four-hour laboratory per week.
+This is the first semester of a two semester organic chemistry sequence for students majoring in chemistry, chemical engineering, or biology.
+Furthermore, this course is designed to help prepare students for careers in the health sciences such as pharmacy, medicine, veterinary science, and chiropractic medicine.
+Topics include structure and bonding, acids and bases, alkanes and cycloalkanes, reaction energetics, stereochemistry, nucleophilic substitution and elimination, alkenes, alkynes, organohalides and radical reactions, NMR spectroscopy, and introduction to multistep synthesis.
+This course requires four lecture hours and one four-hour laboratory per week.
 (CR-fall, spr, sum)